PAIR-code/federated-learning/README.md

 # Federated Learning in TensorFlow.js

 ## *This is not an official federated learning framework for TensorFlow.
 This is an experimental library for TensorFlow.js that is currently ***unmaintained***.
-If you would like to use an official federated learning library, check out [tensorflow/federated](https://github.com/tensorflow/federated).*
+If you would like to use an official federated learning library for Python, check out [tensorflow/federated](https://github.com/tensorflow/federated).
+If you would like to use a federated learning library for web browsers and Node, check out [OpenMined/syft.js](https://github.com/OpenMined/syft.js).*

 This is the parent repository for an (experimental and demonstration-only) implementation of [Federated